Spatchcock Smoked Turkey

 Fresh or Thawed Turkey- Remove from the packaging and pat it dry with paper towels.

 Sprinkle salt all over the Turkey and add Salt under the skin to reach the meat directly.
-Then cover with plastic wrap in and leave in the refrigerator overnight.
+Then cover with plastic wrap and leave in the refrigerator overnight.

 How to Spatchcock a Turkey